 Meanwhile, I suppose, there was a real-life spy or two among the membership just a floor below.

-My father talked sometimes about spooks, but mostly in terms of a general caution against holding confidential conversations in toilets, most especially at the FCC.
+My father Jack Spackman talked sometimes about spooks, but mostly in terms of a general caution against holding confidential conversations in toilets, most especially at the FCC.

 It was Hong Kong, on the edge of the Bamboo Curtain in the middle of a Cold War.
 How much was fact and how much fantasy is a good question for all of us who lived through those times but it’s one that I can’t answer.

-Tired of my taste in fictional espionage, the Big Bax introduced me to the real thing with Contact on Gorky Street.
+Tired of my taste in fictional espionage, Dad introduced me to the real thing with Contact on Gorky Street.

 It’s the firsthand account of British spy Greville Wynn who ended up imprisoned in the Soviet Union and was later released in a spy exchange.